radcamp/radcamp.github.io/LatinAmerica2026/RADCamp-PartII-Day1-AM.md

 * History of RAD-seq.
 * When to use RAD-seq and comparison to alternatives.
 * Brief introduction to the command-line and filesystems.

-### HPC System Setup
-* Genomics/Bioinformatics requires computing resources.
-Specifically, CPUs, RAM, and a lot of disk space.
-Options: workstation, HPC, or cloud computing.
-* A server is simply a program running on a remote (different) computer with which you can interact over the internet.
-You send it instructions/code, it runs the code and sends a response.
-This way you can use your laptop to run very intensive code on a larger remote machine.
-* For this workshop we are going to use compute infrastructure provided by Tec de Monterrey.

-**Get everyone on Tec HPC here: [Link to Node/IP address assignments when available](wat)**

 ### First view of FASTQ data